 Wind Instruments

-Aside from the brass section, marching bands also feature a variety of wind instruments that contribute to the overall sound and texture of the ensemble.
+Aside from the brass section, marching bands also feature a variety of wind instruments that contribute to the overall sound and texture.
 Let's explore some of these wind instruments commonly found in marching bands.

 Flute and Piccolo